kaush97/video-streaming-application/TwilioNodeServer-master/README.md

 ## Example use case

-To generate an access token, visit http://localhost:3000/token?identity=dongido
+To generate an access token, visit http://localhost:3000/token?identity=kaushal

-In the case, `dongido` is the identity of the user we want to generate an access token for.
+In the case, `kaushal` is the identity of the user we want to generate an access token for.